Guide

 • Tax forms: IR330 declarations and any IRD correspondence

 Store records securely with backup systems.
-Cloud-based accounting software can help you meet most compliance requirements.
+Cloud-based accounting software automatically handles most compliance requirements.

 5. Understand your obligations

 Employer obligations include ensuring new employees complete all legal requirements correctly.
-Even experienced workers may not understand current New Zealand employment law requirements.
+Even experienced workers may not understand current NZ employment law requirements.

 Your legal duties include helping employees with: